Script 1027: Tagging Social dimensions targeting and platform

 - Data Cleaning:

-- The script removes any rows from the output dataframe that have missing values in the targeting or platform columns to ensure the dataset’s completeness and accuracy.
+that have missing values in the targeting or platform columns to ensure data integrity.

 Vitals